 Summer 2016 is on track to break records for high temperatures.
 According to The Weather Channel, some U.S. states will see temperatures well beyond their normal summer levels.
-And with the brutally hot weather comes a strain on air conditioning systems.
+And with the brutally hot weather comes a strain on air conditioning systems with added repair costs if it fails.
 Unlike certain appliances in the home or even major systems, heating and cooling systems serve a uniquely important purpose during extreme high or low temperatures.
 So downtime longer than a few hours can turn a comfortable house into one that is unsafe to stay in, under the worst of weather circumstances of course.

-Most of our readers on HomeWarrantyReviews.com are familiar with the benefits of home warranties.
+Most of our readers on HomeWarrantyReviews.com are familiar with the benefits of home warranties and how it helps in reducing the repair costs.
 But even having a home service contract may not be enough protection in the event that temperatures run consistently higher than an air conditioning system can counteract.
 Excessive short-term demands on local HVAC repair companies can result in long wait times for customers desperate to get help restoring their A/C operation to normal.
 Supplies at the local level of parts and other materials essential to restoring operation of broken air conditioning systems can quickly run out, leaving customers without cooling in their homes for days at a time.
 And home warranty companies can find themselves running out of available contractors to send to their customers’ homes when claims for service are filed during these high demand time periods.

 In this situation, preparing ahead of time is absolutely essential to a homeowner’s safety.
 Here are some key things readers will want to consider, going into what may be for them the hottest one they’ve ever experienced.